Tax Reform and Section 199A Deduction of Qualified Business Income of Pass-Through Entities

 Properly tracking partner income and loss allocations will take on greater importance in order to accurately determine a partner’s annual net business income allocations and carryover loss amounts.
 This importance will be further magnified as a result of the potential imputed underpayment obligations that could arise under the new partnership audit rules going into effect for tax years beginning after December 31, 2017.

-Please look for future communications from Smith & Howard’s tax group on additional details of the new tax bill.
+Please look for future communications from Smith and Howard’s tax group on additional details of the new tax bill.
 Keep in mind that it is important to speak with your tax professional before taking any action.
 If you have any questions about how the new tax bill can affect your business, contact Mark Abrams at 404-874-6244 or fill out the form below.

 If you have any questions and would like to connect with a team member please call 404-874-6244 or contact an advisor below.CONTACT AN ADVISOR